opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 # ML Commons cluster settings

-To enhance and customize your OpenSearch cluster for machine learning (ML), you can add and modify several configuration settings for the ML commons plugin in your 'opensearch.yml' file.
+To enhance and customize your OpenSearch cluster for machine learning (ML), you can add and modify several configuration settings for the ML Commons plugin in your 'opensearch.yml' file.

 ## Run tasks and models on ML nodes only